crxdelv/creprox/README.md

 Where you need to provide the protocol `https:` or `http:`.

-To migrate to the new format, you need to remove the protocol `https:` or `http:`.
+To migrate to the new format, which is strongly suggested, you need to remove the protocol `https:` or `http:`.

-By default, latest creprox version is designed to accept deprecated format but the protocol will always be secure.